 However, whilst there is quite a lot of agreement that the therapeutic relationship matters, this apparent consensus breaks down at the first hurdle: there is no such level of agreement as to what actually constitutes quality of relationship.
-On the contrary: there is a tendency for the traditional approaches to define and interpret ‘quality of relationship’ either within their own frame of reference only, or within a very limited range of options.
-Because of this tendency of the traditional approaches to take their own paradigm of relating for granted and to absolutise and privilege it, it is not generally accepted that 100 years of psychotherapy have given us a diversity of distinct notions what kind of relating is to be considered ‘therapeutic’.
+On the contrary: there is a tendency for the traditional approaches to define and interpret ‘quality of relationship’ either within their own frame of reference only (taking their own paradigm of relating for granted), or at least restrict themselves to a very limited range of relational stances.
+Because of this tendency of the traditional approaches to privilege and absolutise their own assumptions as as to what kind of therapeutic relatedness is helpful, it is not generally accepted that 100 years of psychotherapy have given us a diversity of distinct notions what kind of relating is to be considered ‘therapeutic’.

 As Petruska Clarkson - in her seminal contribution in the early 1990's - has asserted: there are now in existence different - and quite contradictory - kinds of therapeutic relatedness, or to say it more simply: we find different - and quite divergent - relational spaces across the therapeutic traditions and approaches.
 Unless we take into account these different notions of relatedness - or in Clarkson’s terms: the different relational modalities championed by the various traditions and perspectives - what we mean by ‘relational’ will remain confused and confusing.
 It clearly means very different things to different therapists, without - however - these differences being acknowledged or investigated.

 Relational as defined by its supposed opposite: what do we mean by 'non-relational'?